Simple PricingAnnual subscriptions. No royalties.

 Schools and education-focused businesses may only use the free plan to evaluate the software.
-Teachers who use Stencyl in-class without the school's knowledge or support are treated as individuals and may use the free plan.
+Teachers who use Stencyl in-class without the school's support are treated as individuals and may use the free plan.

 How does the free plan differ from the paid plans?

 Our starter edition lets you publish Flash games for free, with Stencyl branding displayed pre-game as a splash screen.
 While it lets you test on our paid target platforms (desktop, iOS, Android), it does not let you publish to them.

 Is there a free trial for paid features?

 The starter edition lets you test your game on all of our paid target platforms (iOS, Android, Mac, Windows, Linux), so you can evaluate this functionality before buying.